 As of 12-1-21 when this page was last updated, Plants of the World Online by Kew lists 1,010 species in the Salvia genus.
 It is a member of the plant family Lamiaceae with 233 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I bought this Salvia elegans (Pineapple Sage) from Wagler’s Greenhouse in the spring of 2015.
-It turned out to be the most AWESOME plants I have grown.
+I brought this Salvia elegans (Pineapple Sage) home from Wagler’s Greenhouse in the spring of 2015.
+It turned out to be one of the most AWESOME plants I have grown.